yankeebobo/statamicthemes.github.io/_articles/2013-06-12-using-the-location-field-with-statamic.md

 ---
-main_img: ""
-title: Using The Location Field With Statamic
+title: "Using The Location Field With Statamic"
-meta_title: ""
+layout: post
 meta_desc: >
-  Working with the the location field type in Statamic you can easily create a dynamic location map displaying points of interest.
+  Working with the the location field type in
+  Statamic you can easily create a dynamic location map displaying points of interest.
   This is an overview of how to get started.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - tutorials
 tags:
   - location
-video: ""
 summary: >
-  Working with the the location field type in Statamic you can easily create a dynamic location map displaying points of interest.
+  Working with the the location field type in
+  Statamic you can easily create a dynamic location map displaying points of interest.
   This is an overview of how to get started.
 ---

 {% raw %}